chunkyguy/Cocos2dSwift/README.md

 Cocos2dSwift
 ============

 Getting started with Cocos2d with Swift.
-Read the article here http://whackylabs.com/rants/?p=1053 or just download the code and start playing.
+Read [the article](http://whackylabs.com/rants/?p=1053) or just download the code and start playing.
 There isn't much to it.

 Change Log
 -----------